-4.2.1.6 Infrastructure
+4.2.1.5 Infrastructure

 The location and owner/custodians of all tenures, reserves, roads and road reserves, railways and rail reserves, stock routes and the like, covering the affected land should be shown on maps of a suitable scale.
 Indicate locations of gas and water pipelines, power lines and any other easements.
-Describe the environmental values affected by this infrastructure.

-4.2.1.7 Sensitive environmental areas
+4.2.1.6 Sensitive environmental areas

 The proximity of the proposal to any environmentally sensitive areas should be shown on a map of suitable scale.
-Attachment 2 provides a listing of some sensitive areas that may be encountered.
 This section of the EIS should then identify whether any of those environmentally sensitive areas could be affected, directly and indirectly, by the proposal.

 In particular, the EIS should indicate if the land affected by the proposal is, or is likely, to become part of the protected area estate, or is subject to any treaty.
-Consideration should be given to national parks, conservation parks, declared fish habitat areas, wilderness areas, aquatic reserves, heritage/historic areas or items, national estates, world heritage listings and sites covered by international treaties or agreements (e.g. Ramsar, JAMBA, CAMBA), areas of cultural significance and scientific reserves (see section 4.7 for further guidance on sensitive areas).
+Consideration should be given to national parks, conservation parks, declared fish habitat areas, wilderness areas, aquatic reserves, heritage/historic areas or items, national estates, world heritage listings and sites covered by international treaties or agreements (e.g. Ramsar, JAMBA, CAMBA), areas of cultural significance and scientific reserves (see section 4.8 for further guidance on sensitive areas).